Washerwomen Community

 Bettie and Frank Swisher donated their land for what is today called the Jackson Family Cemetery in West Lake Hills, Travis County Texas.

 On December 3, 1870 Alexander Eanes sold Frank Swisher, a black man who lived in Austin, 56 acres of his land.
-Swisher later sold 15.5 acres to the Jackson’s, descendants of Nathan Wood, who had been living on the land for over 30 years.
+Swisher later sold 15.5 acres to the Jackson’s, descendants of Nathan Wood, who had been living on the land for over 30-years.
 The deed read “ less about one half acre existing at the North end of the tract which is hereby reserved for a graveyard for the use of the neighborhood.”
 On the same day an additional adjacent 10.5 acres was sold to other members of the Jackson family, and a similar clause was included in the deed, it read “ less about one half of said land set apart for a burying ground for the neighborhood and which lies along the northeast line of the same.”

-Learn More About Austin History
+Learn More About washerwomen in Austin History